AmrSaber/KV/README.md

 # Or simply:
 kv db export > backup.db

-# Import database from a file (replaces current database)
+# Import database from a file (replaces current database) and create a backup for existing database
-kv db import backup.db
+kv db import backup.db --backup
 # Output:
-# Current database backed up to: /path/to/kv.db.backup
+# Current database backed up
 # Database imported successfully

 # Import from stdin
-cat backup.db | kv db import -
+cat backup.db | kv db import
 # Or simply:
 kv db import < backup.db

+# Create a manual backup
+kv db backup
+# Output: Database backup created successfully
+# Note: Only one backup is kept - creating a new backup replaces the previous one

-# Restore from automatic backup (created during import)
+# Restore from backup (created during import or via backup command)
 kv db restore
 # Output: Database restored from: /path/to/kv.db.backup
-# Note: This restores the backup created during the last import operation
+# Note: This restores the most recent backup (from import or manual backup)

 # Practical examples: